papaparadox/papaparadox/README.md

 ---

 Thanks for stopping by!
-I’m always open to collaboration, learning opportunities, or simply a chat!.
+I’m always open to collaboration, learning opportunities, or simply a chat!